Death of Brandon Mendoza: Aftermath

 Following the incident, Mary Ann Mendoza, his mother, wrote a letter to then President Barack Obama requesting that "illegal aliens" not be allowed to register vehicles.
 Mendoza's mother shared her story with then-candidate Donald Trump and appeared with him in a television panel together with other victims' families and at an August 2016 speech in Phoenix, Arizona, where Trump laid out his administration's immigration proposals.
 Mendoza's mother is the Founder of the national Angel Families group on her son's behalf.
 She has appeared at several Angel Families rallies and a range of other public events.

 Mendoza's mother was a guest speaker at the 2016 Republican National Convention.
 She worked with the Trump administration to establish the Victims of Immigration Crime Engagement office.
 In 2020, Arizona congressman Andy Biggs announced she would attend the year's State of the Union address as his guest.

 In 2019, Mendoza spoke at the Quad Cities Immigration Forum alongside Nick Fuentes, an avowed white nationalist and anti semite, who warned the crowd of the "drastic consequences" of non-white immigration to the United States.

 She was scheduled to speak at the 2020 Republican National Convention.
-Her appearance, however, was canceled following social media posts which included anti-semitic conspiracy theories related to the QAnon group.
+Her appearance, however, was canceled following social media posts which included antisemitic conspiracy theories related to the QAnon group.
 Trump campaign communications director Tim Murtaugh confirmed that Mendoza was dropped.
 "We have removed the scheduled video from the convention lineup and it will no longer run this week," he said in a statement to ABC News.